lxhq/leetcode/README.md

 * Use BFS to traverse all possible conditions step by step
 * Sometimes we can start from the must win result and traverse back to find all must win startting conditions.
 * Example: 913.
 Cat and Mouse

+### 5. For Parser Problem
+* There is a modularized solution using dfs
+* Example: 736.
+Parse Lisp Expression